Input Reduction Enhanced LLM-based Program Repair: Experimental Setup

 A reduction is successful when it completes within 60 seconds, and the resulting input still reproduces the bug.
 We report (i) the success rate and (ii) the median and average compression rate, as shown in Eq. \ref{eq:rho}.

-A repair attempt succeeds when at least one candidate patch passes the complete test suite (Eq.~\ref{eq:repair}).
-Let $C_b(k)$ denote the event that bug $b$ is fixed by any of the first $k$ independent samples.
-Following common practice, we measure
+A repair attempt succeeds when at least one candidate patch passes the full test suite (Eq.~\ref{eq:repair}).
+For each bug \(b\), we generate \(n_b\) candidates once and observe \(c_b\) passes.
+We report

-and report \textit{pass@1}, \textit{pass@5}, and \textit{pass@10}.
-These three cut‑offs align with how developers inspect automated suggestions in practice.
+This treats the \(k\) samples as drawn without replacement and ignores ordering.
+We report \textit{pass@1}, \textit{pass@5}, and \textit{pass@10}.
+These three cut-offs align with how developers inspect automated suggestions in practice.
 Kochhar~\etal~\cite{kochhar2016practitioners} observe that most developers stop using a debugging tool if it does not help within the first five attempts, and Noller~\etal~\cite{noller2022trust} find that few users review more than ten ranked patches.
 The same thresholds are widely adopted in recent APR work~\cite{huq2022review4repair,fu2022vulrepair,luo2025unlocking,yang2025morepair}.
-Thus \textit{pass@1} reflects a one‑shot setting, while \textit{pass@5} and \textit{pass@10} model realistic batch sizes that can be screened offline without taxing developer patience.
+Thus \textit{pass@1} reflects a one-shot setting, while \textit{pass@5} and \textit{pass@10} model realistic batch sizes that can be screened offline without taxing developer patience.